 Real Estate experts will always tell you that it is best to be the lowest priced home in the neighborhood because of all the other more expensive homes will bring up the lower priced homes value.
 Just the opposite occurs when you over improve for the area.

 Above Ground Pool

 Depending on where you live you may be able to get away with renovations or additions to your home without permits.
-For many however this is not the case and could cause you serious headaches when you go to sell your home.
-Realtors and buyers may balk at a home that does not meet regulations, and for good reason.
+For many, however, this is not the case and could cause you severe headaches when you go to sell your home.
+Realtors and buyers may balk at a house that does not meet regulations, and for a good reason.

-Insurance companies will look for any way to avoid paying on a claim and a lack of proper permits is the perfect excuse.
-This can cause lenders and appraisers to consider your home less valuable and may even make it worth less than when you started.
-Make sure that whenever you are adding on an addition or are making major improvements to mechanical systems such as plumbing or electrical you apply for a permit with the local building inspectors office.
+Insurance companies will look for any way to avoid paying for a claim, and a lack of proper permits is the perfect excuse.
+Not having permits can cause lenders and appraisers to consider your home less valuable and may even make it worth less than when you started.
+Make sure that whenever you are adding on an addition or are making significant improvements to mechanical systems such as plumbing, or electrical you apply for a permit with the local building inspectors office.

-This is not to say that you should avoid improving on your kitchen – just keep in mind that dumping your entire improvement fund into a single area could cause an imbalance, one buyers are not willing to pay for.
+I’m not saying that you should avoid improving on your kitchen – just keep in mind that dumping your entire improvement fund into a single area could cause an imbalance, something buyers are not willing to pay for.
 Spreading out the improvements might yield more rewards when trying to sell.

 Shoddy DIY Home Improvements

 Do it yourself projects can be fun and rewarding, but they can also affect the value of your home negatively.
 Crooked tiles in the bathroom and unreliable wiring in the finished basement would not be selling points, even if they were learning experiences for you.

 Most of the time it pays to bring in a professional to do your renovations.
 This way the additions you make to your home will add value.